amazeeio/docs/step_by_step_guides/get_your_drupal_site_running_on_amazeeio.md

 ###.amazeeio.yml

 In order to make use of the amazee.io automatic deployments you need to place a file named `.amazeeio.yml` please [see the specific part of the documentation](/drupal/amazeeioyml_file.md)

+###.amazeeio.yml

+In order to make use of the amazee.io automatic deployments you need to place a file named `.amazeeio.yml` please [see the specific part of the documentation](/drupal/amazeeioyml_file.md)